mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/create-dockable-pane.md

 This how-to describes how you can add a custom dockable web pane window to Studio Pro.
 Before you start this how-to, it is recommended to [create a menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/) first.

-You can download the sample in this how-to in [this Github repository](https://github.com/mendix/ExtensionAPI-Samples).
+You can download the example in this how-to in [this Github repository](https://github.com/mendix/ExtensionAPI-Samples).

 ## 2 Creating a Dockable Pane Extension Class